 The tenant agrees not to cause an annoyance or become a nuisance to other guests.

-Pets are only allowed in the Coach House cottage downstairs area.
+Pets are only allowed in the downstairs areas of the Coach House cottage, Courtyard cottage and Dovecote cottage.
 A charge of £10 per pet per night will be charged to cover additional cleaning costs.
 A maximum of 1 pet only allowed.

 Upper Court, its employees and agents do not accept third party liability in respect of breach of contract, negligence, misrepresentation or otherwise.
 Upper Court accepts no liability in the event of any accident, injury, loss or damage sustained by any resident, their family, visitors, vehicles or personal effects, howsoever caused.

 Upper Court does not warrant and is not responsible for the accuracy of any verbal information given or statements made by any of its servants or agents.